 As an employer or HR leader, how do you overcome these misconceptions and show your employees the positive side of HDHPs?
 Here are four actionable tips you can use to help employees fall in love with their new plans.

-Provide education about the plan
+Provide education about your HDHP

 People are already confused when it comes to basic healthcare decisions: less than half of Americans are confident they can choose the right insurance plan.
 It’s no wonder that employees resist adding another option to the mix.
 That’s where education plays a key role.
 It’s important to set employees up for success by clearly communicating upfront what an HDHP is, how it differs from their past insurance plans, and how it may impact it their healthcare and financial decisions.